 Imagine making a mistake worth $250,000 – one that could have been avoided with a small investment and guidance from a tax professional.
 One of our clients came to us in this exact situation.
 They had chosen to file their tax return in line with how they were keeping their accounting, on a full accrual basis.
 Because they chose this method, they were taxed on the amount of receivables they had although those receivables were not yet collected.
 The amount due was a very large amount from a government contract and there was a dispute over the billing.
 Despite this set of circumstances, this client was still on the hook for the taxes on the $250,000 they had invoiced.
-This situation could have easily been avoided if they had consulted a tax professional and made the appropriate election to file on a cash basis (paying only on the actual cash collected).
+This situation could have easily been avoided if they had consulted a professional, participated in proactive tax planning, and made the appropriate election to file on a cash basis (paying only on the actual cash collected).
 They did not realize a simple decision like this could have such a large impact on tax liability and with no cash in the bank to pay the tax, they were in a difficult situation.

 As a business owner, if you’re only thinking about taxes when they’re due you may be missing out on opportunities to reduce what you owe or anticipate an upcoming liability to avoid surprises when it’s time to file.
 Becoming familiar and staying informed regarding tax compliance is another clear benefit to participating in tax planning sessions.
 It is crucial to incorporate tax planning as part of your corporate strategy.

 Tax planning consists of crafting a strategy to minimize your company’s tax liability.
 Unlike tax preparation, which is retroactive and looks at taxable events after they’ve happened, tax planning is proactive and used to identify tax-related issues before they happen.